Home Blog

 vs Managed WordPress Hosts

 Managed hosts charge more but optimise for speed and support depth.
+If your website is core revenue infrastructure, managed hosting protects margin better than saving £3/month on shared plans.

 Who Should Use Namecheap